 2. What types of metrics would you tell your team to watch for?

-Team members should be watching for impressions, click through rates, conversions and a few other types of core metrics to follow.
-It varies depending on the type of marketing initiative that team is working on and what the objective is either for the client or company against that initiative.
+Team members should be watching for impressions, click-through rates, conversions and a few other types of core metrics to follow.
+It varies depending on the type of marketing initiative that the team is working on and what the objective is either for the client or company against that initiative.

 3. How would you set goals for your team members?

 Goals should be set based on our objectives.
 For example, if our objective is brand awareness, we need to think about the exposure we’re gaining from the placement of the advertisements in the marketing initiative.
 If our goal is conversions, then our objectives should be set around that, meaning to measure installs or downloads or some other type of core metric to the business.

 4. How would you advise clients on gaining brand awareness?

 Clients should gain brand awareness by having a lot of exposure to their brand (logo, identity, solution, ethos) to as many eyeballs as possible.
 We would not be looking for conversions in this instance but in the amount of exposure we are seeing.